Jan Morris: Personal life

 In 1949, Morris married Elizabeth, daughter of Ceylon tea planter Austen Cecil Tuckniss; they had five children together, including the poet and musician Twm Morys.
 One of their children died in infancy.
-They lived together in the village of Llanystumdwy, in North Wales, for over 50 years until Morris' death in November 2020, first in a large Georgian house, Plas Trefan, and latterly in a converted stable block, Trefan Morys, in the grounds.
+They lived together in the village of Llanystumdwy, in North Wales, for over 50 years until Morris's death in November 2020, first in a large Georgian house, Plas Trefan, and latterly in a converted stable block, Trefan Morys, in the grounds.

 Morris began transitioning to life as a woman in 1964, one of the first high-profile people to do so.
-In 1972, Morris travelled to Morocco to undergo sex reassignment surgery, performed by surgeon Georges Burou, because doctors in Britain refused to allow the procedure unless Morris and Tuckniss divorced, something Morris was not prepared to do.
-They had to divorce later, but remained together and on 14 May 2008 were legally reunited when they formally entered into a civil partnership.
+In 1972, Morris travelled to Morocco to undergo gender-affirming surgery, performed by surgeon Georges Burou, because doctors in Britain refused to allow the procedure unless Morris and Tuckniss divorced, something Morris was not prepared to do.
+They did divorce later, but remained together, and on 14 May 2008 were legally reunited when they formally entered into a civil partnership.
 She detailed her transition in Conundrum (1974), her first book under her new name, and one of the first autobiographies to discuss a personal gender reassignment.

 Morris died on 20 November 2020 at Ysbyty Bryn Beryl (Bryn Beryl Hospital) in Pwllheli in North Wales, at the age of 94, survived by Elizabeth and their four children.
 Her death was announced by her son Twm.

+Her wife Elizabeth died at age 99 on 17 June 2024.

 Awards

 Morris received honorary doctorates from the University of Wales and the University of Glamorgan, was an honorary fellow of Christ Church, Oxford, and was a fellow of the Royal Society of Literature.
-Morris was elected to the Gorsedd Cymru in 1992; she received the Glyndŵr Award for Outstanding Contribution to the Arts in Wales in 1996.
-She accepted her CBE in the 1999 Birthday Honours "out of polite respect", but Morris was a Welsh nationalist republican at heart.
+She was elected to the Gorsedd Cymru in 1992, and received the Glyndŵr Award for Outstanding Contribution to the Arts in Wales in 1996.

+"Out of polite respect" she accepted her appointment as Commander of the Order of the British Empire (CBE) in the 1999 Birthday Honours for services to literature, but Morris was a Welsh nationalist republican at heart.
 In 2005, she was awarded the Golden PEN Award by English PEN for "a Lifetime's Distinguished Service to Literature".
-In January 2008, The Times named her the 15th greatest British writer since the War.
-She has featured in the Pinc List of leading Welsh LGBT figures.
+In January 2008, The Times named her the 15th-greatest British writer since the War.
+She has featured in the Pinc List of leading Welsh LGBT figures in 2017.
 She won the 2018 Edward Stanford Outstanding Contribution to Travel Writing Award.

-In an interview with BBC in 2016, she told Michael Palin that she did not like to be described as a travel writer, as her books are not about movement and journeys; they are about places and people.